Adalbert Bezzenberger

 Adalbert Bezzenberger (14 April 1851 – 31 October 1922) was a German philologist.
-He was born at Kassel and died at Königsberg.
+He was born in Kassel and died at Königsberg.
 He is considered to be the founder of Baltic philology.

-He studied the Indo-Germanic languages at the universities of Göttingen and Munich.
-In 1874 he became lecturer at Göttingen and in 1879 professor of Sanskrit at the University of Königsberg.
-From 1890 to 1891 he was rector of this university.
+He studied the Indo-Germanic languages at the University of Göttingen and the Ludwig-Maximilians-Universität München.
+In 1874, he became lecturer at the University of Göttingen and in 1879 professor of Sanskrit at the University of Königsberg.
+From 1890 to 1891, he was rector of this university.